Getting a Passport After Naturalization

 You will also need to provide a photocopy of your identification.
 In addition, you will need to pay a passport fee, which can vary in price from $110 to $195, depending on the circumstances of the situation.
 If you only want to submit the form itself, the fee will be $110.
 To expedite the process, you must pay another $60.
 This will ultimately add to an acceptance agency fee of $25, for a grand total of $195.

 Once you have all of the materials in place, the next step will be to submit your paperwork.
 You will need all of your forms, your identification, your certificate of naturalization and more.
 Your application will then be ready for processing.
-After paying the appropriate fees, you will have a US passport to call your very own.
+After paying the appropriate fees, you will visit an acceptance agent this agent would witness your signature and check all documents to make sure it is valid.
+Then you will have the option to submit your passport application for processing any of the following places regional passport agency, passport offices or a private expediting company.

 Keep in mind that if you are in a hurry and need your passport before an upcoming trip, there are a wide variety of passport expediting services.
 This service will reduce the time you have a passport in your hand.